-The providers at Greater Miami Skin and Laser Center in the communities of Hallandale Beach and Miami Beach, Florida ensure patients of the community are well-educated on how to care for their skin.
+The providers at Greater Miami Skin and Laser Center in the community of Miami Beach, Florida ensure patients of the community are well-educated on how to care for their skin.
 With Drs.
 Martin Zaiac and Nardon Zaias, patients can also ask questions about how to improve the health of their skin.
 During the warm summer months, many patients spend extensive time at their local pool—but is chlorine bad for your skin?

 Why is chlorine used?

 First, it’s essential to understand the purpose of chlorine.
 In personal and public swimming pools, chlorine is a chemical that is used to sanitize the water.
 It works by eliminating organic matter, inhibits algae growth, clarify the water, and kill unwanted microbes.
 In doing so, it can make public pools safer to swim in.
 However, this chemical can also be irritating to the skin.

 What effects does chlorine have on the skin?

 Chlorine and its byproducts can impact the outer layer of human skin in a number of ways.
 The more common issues seen include: